 Doctor Alastair Birtles does not believe the Minkes recognize him.
 I am not so sure; they are obviously curious, intelligent creatures.
 If he can identify them, I think they can remember him; they indeed stayed around even when Alastair was the only person left in the water.
 I personally believe Strumpet was showing her pleasure at seeing him again.

-The Dwarf Minke Whales are on the Great Barrier Reef Ribbon Reefs
+The Dwarf Minke Whales are on the Great Barrier Reef

 The lead researcher of the Minke Whale Project, Dr. Birtles, ensures research is about the safety and well-being of the whales.
 Collecting data and information for the Minke Whale Project is never to the whale’s detriment.
 Researchers know the Minkes aggregate in the warmer waters of the Ribbon Reefs for 6 to 8 weeks in winter before disappearing into the blue.
-Wanting to track their migration Alastair waited years until a smaller dart was developed, minimizing any discomfort to the Minkes.
-Gathering their data and learning the Dwarf Minke Whales travel to the Antarctic, they acquired the information they needed and stopped the darting.

-A Scuba Woman & a Minke Whale connect on the Great Barrier Reef
+A Scuba Woman & Dwarf Minke Whale Intimately Connect

 My advice to anyone wanting to experience an interaction with these curious baleens is to book early.
 Only a few operators are licensed to conduct snorkel and dive tours to swim with the Dwarf Minke Whales.
 There is plenty to see on the liveaboards for both snorkellers and divers.
 I could not fault Mike Ball Dive Expeditions and have booked a year ahead for their Turtle Spectacular.

-To learn more about the Dwarf Minke Whales visit minkewhaleproject.org and Dr Alastair Birtles
+To learn more about the Dwarf Minke Whales, visit minkewhaleproject.org and Dr Alastair Birtles

 Want to be part of our powerful community?
 Subscribe to receive the latest posts straight to your inbox and join other women scuba diving with confidence 🐳🐳🐳